jperon/lyluatex/lyluatex.md

 \lyIssue{Note:} \lyluatex\ can only be used with \LuaLaTeX, and compiling with any other \LaTeX\ engine will fail.

+\lyIssue{Note:} In order to avoid unexpected behaviour it is strongly suggested that documents are generally compiled from their actual directory, i.e. without referring to it through a path.

 \lyIssue{NOTE:} \lyluatex\ requires that \LuaLaTeX\ is started with the `--shell-escape` command line option to enable the execution of arbitrary shell commands, which is necessary to let LilyPond compile the inserted scores